drathier/compprogcheatsheet/README.md

     - missing union by rank optimization, could be faster
 - gcd/lcm/eucl/diophantic
     - hard to read; would inlining some code (and making a non-recursive version) help?
+- A-star
+    - need to standardize format when including other algorithms

 # Todo
 - trie